Experiences & Amenities

 We are currently renovating the restroom at the Elva Street Trail Head.
 Expect intermittent restroom closures.
 For immediate assistance please call the trail ranger at 850-607-5363.

-Bicycling and rollerblading are popular activities for this paved trail, which is mostly rural, but there are several town street crossings.
+Bicycling and inline skating are popular activities on the paved trail, which is mostly rural with several street crossings.
 A bike shop across the street from the Milton Trailhead rents, repairs and sells bicycles.
 Bicycle racks are located at both the Milton and Visitor Center trailheads.
 Trail users of all experience levels and fitness will find this trail offers an easy, pleasant trip out into the countryside.

-Birding or bird-watching is a big draw year round to Blackwater Heritage Trail State Park.
+Bird-watching is a big draw year-round to Blackwater Heritage Trail State Park.
 Birding is a fun and inexpensive hobby enjoyed by all family members.
 All you need is a pair of sharp eyes and a good set of ears and you are on your way to exploring the trail looking for the many varieties of birds that frequent the trail.

 Inline skaters and riders of specialty cycles find this paved, mostly level trail is perfect for long or short excursions along a naturally beautiful, scenic path.

 Hiking is permitted on the entire length of the trail.

 Meetings and Retreats